rachitest/Biorec/readme.md

 ### Background
 The Conference Recommender App was developed to simplify the publishing lives of academics!

 In the present day there is a glut of conferences to submit and no user-friendly way of parsing which conferences would be most relevant.
-The goal of this conference recommeder is to accept abstracts or *resumes (eventually!)* as input and to recommend relevant conferences series that would be a good avenues for publication on topics similar to the input.
+The goal of this conference recommender is to accept abstracts or resumes *(eventually!)* as input and to recommend relevant conferences series that would be a good avenues for publication on topics similar to the input.

 ### Usage
 The Conference Recommender App can provide recommendation using 3 different algorithms (click on the link to learn more about each algorithm):